dragan717080/DataMonitoringApp/README.md

-# Boilerplate code for Next.js using TypeScript, Tailwind CSS, MongoDB, NextAuth.js, and Prisma
+# Data Monitoring App for Next.js using TypeScript, Tailwind CSS, MongoDB, NextAuth.js, and Prisma

 ## Technologies Used